pola-rs/r-polars/README.md

-# minipolars
+# rpolars
 Use awesome polars DataFrame library from R!

-Minipolars is an unofficial porting of polars (pola-rs) in to an R package.
+rpolars is an unofficial porting of polars (pola-rs) in to an R package.
 I aim to finish the project in 2022.

 ## news:

  - update 10th November 2022: Full support for Windows, see installation section.
-After digging through gnu ld linker documentation and R source code idiosyncrasies, minipolars, can now be build for windows (nighly-gnu).
-In the end adding this super simple [linker export definition file](https://github.com/sorhawell/minipolars/blob/main/src/minipolars-win.def) prevented the linker from trying to export all +160_000 internal variables into a 16bit symbol table maxing out at 65000 variables.
+After digging through gnu ld linker documentation and R source code idiosyncrasies, rpolars, can now be build for windows (nighly-gnu).
+In the end adding this super simple [linker export definition file](https://github.com/sorhawell/rpolars/blob/main/src/rpolars-win.def) prevented the linker from trying to export all +160_000 internal variables into a 16bit symbol table maxing out at 65000 variables.
 Many thanks for 24-hour support from extendr-team <3.

  - update 4th November 2022: [Latest documentation shows half (125) of all expression functions are now ported](https://sorhawell.github.io/reference/index.html#expr).
 Automatic binary release for Mac and Linux.
 Windows still pending.
-It is now very easy to install minipolars from binary.
+It is now very easy to install rpolars from binary.
 See install section.

  - update: 5th October 2022 Currently ~20% of features have been translated.
 To make polars call R multi-threaded was a really hard nut to crack as R has no Global-interpreter-lock feature.
 My solution is to have a main thread in charge of R calls, and any abitrary polars child threads can request to have R user functions executed.
 Implemented with flume mpsc channels.
 No serious obstacles left known to me.
 Just a a lot of writing.
-Priliminary perfomance benchmarking promise minipolars is going to perform just as fast pypolars.
+Priliminary perfomance benchmarking promise rpolars is going to perform just as fast pypolars.

 ## What is polars